mtimmin65/engineering-notebook/README.md

 ### Reflection

-This assignment was difficult because I had to figure out how to use the revolve tool to be a certain radius.
+This assignment was difficult because I had to figure out how to use the revolve tool to be a certain radius. you have to define your shape and create a mid point to revole around.

 ## Complete Skateboard